 Each party to the Membership Agreement will designate a member of its senior management staff who will be single points of contact involved in the operational aspects of the relationship between WyoLink and the Member.
-WyoLink will meet with the relationship manager at least annually or by request, if needed, to discuss relationship strategies affecting both parties, summarize current activities, performance results, service requests, error corrections, dispute resolutions, as well as planned activities.
-These meetings will follow a pre-defined agenda focusing on performance of WyoLink.
-The member shall inform the WyoLink Support Manager of any changes to their relationship manager in writing.
+WyoLink will meet with the relationship manager by request to discuss relationship strategies affecting both parties, summarize current activities, performance results, service requests, error corrections, dispute resolutions, as well as planned activities.
+The member shall inform the WyoLink Support Manager and WYPSCC Administrative Support of any changes to their relationship manager in writing.